mannie-pi/python-pi/README.md

 * Basic Circuit to run the motor: src/motor-basic
 * Control the speed of the motor: Yet to come
 * Control the direction of the motor: Yet to come
+* Control the motor using a switch: Yet to come